StackVista/stackstate-docs/setup/security/authentication/service_tokens.md

 ## Use service tokens

-Once created, a service token can be used to authenticate to StackState from a headless service.
+Once created, a service token can be used to authenticate to Rancher Observability from a headless service.
 To do this you can either use the CLI or directly talk to the API.

-### StackState `sts` CLI
+### Rancher Observability `sts` CLI

 A service token can be used for authentication with the `sts` CLI.
 For details, see the CLI documentation:

 * [Which version of the `sts` CLI am I running?](/setup/cli/cli-comparison.md#which-version-of-the-cli-am-i-running)
 * New `sts` CLI: [Authentication](/setup/cli/cli-sts.md#authentication)

-### StackState APIs
+### Rancher Observability APIs

-To use a service token to talk directly to the StackState Base API or the StackState Admin API, add it to the header of the request in one of the following ways:
+To use a service token to talk directly to the Rancher Observability Base API or the Rancher Observability Admin API, add it to the header of the request in one of the following ways:

 * In the `Authorization` header:
     ```bash